sabit-shaiholla/CodeHarbor/README.md

 To use this repository, simply clone it to your local machine using Git.
 From there, you can explore the different directories, access code, and contribute as needed.

 ## Contributing
-We welcome contributions from the community!
+I welcome contributions from the community!
 If you'd like to contribute to this project, please follow these steps:
 1. Fork the repository.
 2. Create a new branch for your feature or bug fix (`git checkout -b feature/your-feature`).
 3. Make your changes.